 To return to the title of the post, I would definitely say that all of those 5 general product recommendations are ‘worth it’.
 As you go down the list it obviously gets more difficult to afford the item.
 Although this post mentions cycling a fair amount it is endeavouring to apply it to a running-gadget and running power perspective.

-Specific areas where I think that ‘STRYD footpod is worth it for me’ would include the following in this order:
+Specific areas where I think that the ‘STRYD Footpod is worth it for me’ would include the following in this order:

-- Accurate footpod pace over any distance, racing or training at any pace/speed
+- Accurate running pace over any distance, racing or training at any pace/speed without any calibration

 - Using power-duration curves to easily identify gaps in your overall training intensities/durations